Irving returns with 21 points, Nets pound Hawks 108-86

+The Brooklyn Nets will take whatever they can get after seeing how much a healthy Irving means to them.

-NEW YORK (AP) — Kyrie Irving scored 21 points in 20 minutes of an easy return from a two-month absence with an injured right shoulder, leading the Brooklyn Nets to a 108-86 victory over the Atlanta Hawks on Sunday.
+The point guard scored 21 points in 20 minutes in his return from an injured right shoulder, leading the Nets to a 108-86 victory over the Atlanta Hawks on Sunday.

-Irving shot 10 for 11 from the field after missing 26 games with an impingement.
+Irving made a career-best 90.9% of his shots after missing 26 games with an impingement.
 The shoulder looked fine and his handle looked as good as ever while he dribbled his way around a hopeless Atlanta defense.

 Energized by his return that still seemed a ways away just a week ago, the Nets led by 39 points and won their second straight after dropping seven in a row.